AlexisBDL/StoryManager/README.md

 ______________________________
 ```
 story copy <ID> <value>
-story copy <ID> <value> [-d]
+story copy <ID> [-d]
 ```

 Copy a story in an other database or add duplicate (other ID) in my database with option -d.
 Value is the path of the database.
-Don't forget the name of the database in the path : ./home/user/Documents/Stories
+Don't forget the name of the database in the path : ./home/your/path/Stories
 ______________________________
 ```
 story sync <ID> <value>